 We recommend you do not bring jewelry, electronic devices, or other valuables.
 Cell phone service is not available; however, the lodge provides WiFi .
 You will be provided a contact telephone number in advance of departure where you can be reached in case of emergency.

 Use only bottled water for drinking and brushing teeth.
-The lodge supplies drinking water, including in each room, and offers many bottled water stations.
+The hotel offers many bottled water stations.
 Bottled water will also be provided at all work locations.
 Some individuals bring a water bottle/container with them on the trip that they can refill.

 The Dominican peso is the national currency; however, the American dollar is accepted everywhere.
 The trip fee covers all expenses in country, including food, water, and transportation and lodging.
 Bring only a small amount of money for any souvenirs you may wish to purchase, and limit this to one and five - dollar bills.
 (It's hard to bargain for a $ 5 item when all you have are $20s!)
 Consider bringing one credit card for emergencies.
 If you want to snorkel, bring $25, sometimes they give us group discount.
 And yes, you can use some of your cash to tip our drivers/translators as you feel led.

 NOW: Pay your $100 Non Refundable Lodging Deposit to save your space.
 Make sure you pick the appropriate week.